KxtR-27/LowLevelGraphic/README.md

   the canvas draws the region of the spritesheet corresponding to the current frame.
 5. The process repeats itself indefinitely.

 ### "Player App"
+1. Because the canvas's coordinate plane does not allow integers, the plane is scaled 0.05 times.
+This makes the canvas 20 times bigger.
-1. The canvas draws a white background.
+2. The canvas draws a white background.
-2. The canvas has a `Player`.
+3. The canvas has a `Player`.
 It `tick()`s and `draw()`s the player in that order.
-3. The player holds a `Sprite`.
+4. The player holds a `Sprite`.
 The `Player` `tick()`s the `Sprite` when canvas ticks the player.
-4. The player holds a location (x, y).
+5. The player holds a location (x, y).
-5. When the player is drawn, the player passes the `draw()` call, location, and graphics context to the Sprite.
+6. When the player is drawn, the player passes the `draw()` call, location, and graphics context to the Sprite.
-6. The Sprite, in turn, actually draws itself based on its current animation frame.
+7. The Sprite, in turn, actually draws itself based on its current animation frame.
    - When the Sprite `tick()`s (ergo `onTick()`), its parent `Tickable` class calculates time in milliseconds that has passed since the last time it was ticked.
    - The Sprite has a spritesheet organized into frames.
 The Sprite has chosen a current frame.
    - Based on a set FPS, the Sprite increments its current frame index by `deltaTime / (1 / fps)`